 It is permissible for an agent (or a representative) to complete the VAT refund application form on behalf of the applicant.
 Such an agent may be domiciled in Finland or elsewhere.
 If an agent completes the form, a Power of Attorney should be enclosed.
 It should indicate whether the agent is only authorised to submit the application or whether he also is authorised to receive the payment.

 Power of Attorney which is effective until further notice does not have to be attached to every application the agent makes.
-However, the Finnish Tax Administration retains the Power of Attorneys not longer than six years.
-Therefore, even a Power of Attorney which is effective until further notice should be attached to the application every six years.
+The Finnish Tax Administration may ask for the Power of Attorney if necessary.

 The model Power of Attorney is formatted as being effective until further notice.
 However, Power of Attorney drafted by applicant in free-text format is also accepted, if it contains the same information as the model.